GetYourLocation/client/README.md

-# Positioning-Client
+# GYL-Client

-Android client of the positioning system.
+Android client of the localization system.

 ## License